-The Bamboo Railway is an interesting thing to do and a highlight of Battambang if you are a rail enthusiast or just wanting to experience something a little unusual.
+The Bamboo Railway is an interesting thing to do and a highlight of Battambang if you are a rail enthusiast or just want to experience something a little unusual.
 If you are planning to visit Cambodia then this is one of those things to do before it is gone.
-Apparently it will be closing soon as the overhaul of the nations railway makes its way to Battambang.
-I have since read that they have been saying this for years, so who knows.
+Apparently, it will be closing soon as the overhaul of the nation’s railway makes its way to Battambang.
+I have since read that they have been saying this for years, so who knows?

-Battambang is approximately halfway between Phnom Penh and Bangkok, and the plan is to eventually have a train that runs between the two capitals.
+Battambang is approximately halfway between Phnom Penh and Bangkok, and the plan is to eventually have a train that runs between Cambodia and Thailand.
 This is part of a grand master plan that will connect China with Singapore, via Vietnam, Cambodia, Thailand, and Malaysia.